 Acacia is a highly diverse genus, with over 1500 recognised species (placing it in the top-10 most-diverse plant genera) occurring in most continents except for Europe.
 Australia has about 970 spp., most of which are endemic.
 There are also about 10 exotic species.
 NSW has about 235 recognised species.
 Some species have become weeds in other states outside of their natural range (e.g., wattles from Western Australia into NSW and vice versa).

 Acacia – from Greek Akakia – which refers to an Ancient Greek preparation made from one of the many species; the name of which derives from akis, meaning “thorn” – referring to the thorns of species in Africa.

 leprosa – Latin for “disease” (root of “leprosy”), due to the phyllodes having a whitish, mealy or spotted surface.

-Not considered to be at risk in the wild.
-However, the one, original red flowering form of Acacia leprosa has since died.
+This species is not considered to be at risk of extinction in the wild.
+However, the one, original red-flowering form of Acacia leprosa has since died.

 NSW Flora Online (PlantNET) – Acacia leprosa profile page https://plantnet.rbgsyd.nsw.gov.au/cgi-bin/NSWfl.pl?page=nswfl&showsyn=&dist=&constat=&lvl=sp&name=Acacia~leprosa